Joint Base Pearl Harbor Hickam

 Air Force Specific

 Once your gaining organization has received confirmation of your PCS, military and DoD civilians will be assigned a sponsor.
 If you are experiencing any personal issues or have not heard from your sponsor, refer to the 'Major Unit Listing' for your gaining unit or contact the Relocation Specialist at the Military and Family Support Center at 808-474-1999.
 Department of Defense civilians should contact their selecting official or personnel office for a sponsor.
 Contact the Civilian Personnel Office 808-449-0121, if you are not contacted by a sponsor.
 Your sponsor should provide you with information about the local community, housing, schools, employment, the base and any other information you request.
 Your sponsor should also provide you with information about your gaining organization including the name of your First Sergeant and Commander.
 Keep your sponsor informed during your PCS.
 If your arrival plans change, be sure to contact your sponsor.
 Your sponsor will be responsible for welcoming you to the base and your organization.
-To establish a general delivery address for your mail/belongings, fax a copy of your orders to 808-448-0348.

 For General Delivery Information/ Address: Please call (808) 449-9166/9480 or DSN (315) 449-9166.